connexcs/docs/docs/setup/information/statements.md

 # Statement
-Setup :material-menu-right: Information :material-menu-right: Statement
+**Setup :material-menu-right: Information :material-menu-right: Statement**

-**Statement** displays daily spending on your ConnexCS account.
+**Statement** displays daily spending on your ConnexCS account, typically used when a customer has questions about billing.
+Use the Columns section on the right to drill down based on Ros and Values for detailed analysis.

 ### Columns